vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/id/hindutva/articles/goel_sitArAm/hindu_temples_2/22_bib.md

 Ishwar Sharan, *The Myth of St. Thomas and the Mylapore Shiva Temple*, New Delhi, 1991.

-*Jāmi’ Tirmizî*, Arabic text with Urdu translation by Badî’ al-Zamān, Vol. I, New Delhi, 1983.
+*Jāmi’ Tirmizī*, Arabic text with Urdu translation by Badī’ al-Zamān, Vol. I, New Delhi, 1983.

 Johnson, Paul, *A History of Christianity*, Penguin Books, 1978.